 Many find the process of therapy to be shrouded in mystery, with the trained professional deciphering hidden messages the patient may communicate along the way, ultimately handing to the patient the solutions and interpretations that will make life better.
 Others see it as an advice-giving process, not unlike visiting a physician: describe your complaints and receive the diagnosis and prescription.

-Initial diagnostic period.
-This usually takes the intial 2-4 sessions in order to be able to understand the basics of someone's concerns.
+This usually takes the initial two to four sessions in order to be able to understand the basics of someone's concerns.

 The time period can vary widely from several months to several years.
 During this time, less conscious aspects related to one's concerns are noticed with curiosity; usually, many initial symptoms remit, making life somewhat more manageable, while deeper issues are addressed.
 Most find important surprises along the way that help them better understand themselves, especially noticing patterns of relating to others and patterns of protecting oneself.

 Working It Through

 An undetermined time period during which issues addressed are challenged and explored with new awareness, behavior, and understanding, leading toward a goal of increased freedom and authenticity for living.